How much do solar panels save in 2020?

-The Institute of Energy Research published research showing that the average price of residential electricity in America from 2005 until 2015 actually rose by 34%.
+The Institute for Energy Research published a report showing the average price of residential electricity in America actually rose by 34% from 2005 until 2015.
 So in annualized terms, this equates to a simple rise of 3.4% per year, or a compound rise of 2.7% per year.

 Author: Andrew Sendy | Home Solar Journalist